mrigankvashist/100-Days-of-Java/README.md

 # Day 72
 - ### Quick Select
 You are given an array(arr) of integers.
 You have to find the k-th smallest element in the given array using the quick-select algorithm.

+- ### Count Sort
+You are given an array(arr) of integers.
+You have to sort the given array in increasing order using count sort.